 – Most people are NOT deficient in melatonin.
 However, once you pass 50 years of age, you can start to produce less.
 However, a healthy bodied individual under 50 should probably not take melatonin on a regular basis to help them sleep.

 – There are high risks and potential side effects for children who take melatonin.
-Dr. Brues explains why it is so dangerous.
+Dr. Breus explains why it is so dangerous.

 – Dr. Brues supports Magnesium for sleep!
 If taken in pill form, it should be taken with calcium to help the absorption.
 It can be taken on its own as a liquid or as a dissolver under the tongue, since in those scenarios it goes right into the blood stream.

-If you don’t like taking pills, try making Dr. Brues’s Banana tea!
+If you don’t like taking pills, try making Dr. Breus’s Banana tea!

 Additional topics covered in this amazing interview!